 - the issue of a Building Consent, or

 - the receipt of an application for a Utility Service Connection.

 When do I need to pay my Development Contributions?

 1. Resource Consent – Land Use

-Payment is due prior to commencement of the activity approved by the resource consent.
-However, where a Building Consent is also required payment is due prior to the issue of the code of compliance certificate or prior to the connection to Council services, whichever comes first.
+Payment is due upon the granting of a land use consent.
+Where a Building Consent is also required payment is due prior to the issue of the code of compliance certificate or prior to the connection to Council services, whichever comes first.